-One of the messages of the poem seems to say that whatever life throws at the individual there is always the dovelike glimmer of hope that sits in all of us that is so strong that its voice can still be heard in the "gale" of stormy times.
+One of the messages of the poem seems to say that whatever life throws at the individual there is always the dove-like glimmer of hope that sits in all of us that is so strong that its voice can still be heard in the "gale" of stormy times.
 Everyone goes through stormy times in their life and no matter where you are on earth or from which "strangest sea" you inhabit but there is no need to despair.

-Pain and hope the poem seem to be saying, come to all of us, but hope is the resistance that keeps human nature stubborn and fighting the things that life throws at us.
 Hope through the metaphor Dickinson uses, is a bird that "perches in the soul" of everyone, regardless of race, gender or status.
 It is something that everyone has to "keep them warm" against the storm of life, and it never stops singing nor does it ask "a crumb" of the user.

-It is something that is present within us that we take for granted and usually think little of, until that is we come across poetry like this to capture our attention.
+Hope is something that is present within us that we take for granted and usually think little of, until that is we come across poetry like this to capture our attention.